oscillot/reddit-scraper/README.md

 function call a helper function that returns an img_url, typically I just run a little xpath, nothing too fancy.

-This important part is to create the self.current objectand set it to a Download object with a valid url so that the BasePlugin can do its work.
+This important part is to create the self.current object and set it to a Download object with a valid url so that the BasePlugin can do its work.

 For example,for non direct imgur links, it looks like this (abridged):